 The cinema is also host to Metropolitan Opera and National Theatre Live productions.
 And there’s a fully-licensed candy bar that offers local beer and wine along with delicious snacks.

 Moorabool St and Verner St, South Geelong.

 Fun Fact: In the Gold Rush era Geelong was known as Pivot City and a person from the town was known as a Pivotonian.

 There are over 60 boutique wineries in the region producing premium quality handcrafted wines.

-The area has three sub-regions – Moorabool Valley, the Surfcoast, and the Bellarine – each with their own microclimate.
+The area has three sub-regions – Moorabool Valley, the Surf Coast, and the Bellarine – each with its own microclimate.